-Monocrystalline or Polycrystalline Solar Panels: Which is Better?
+Monocrystalline or Polycrystalline Solar Panels: Which Is Better?

 You’re thinking about installing solar panels on your home, and for good reason; they significantly reduce your energy consumption, which isn’t only good for the planet – it’s good for your pocket.
 However, as you’re shopping around, you suddenly realize that choosing the right solar panels for your home is a bit more complex than you initially thought.
-That’s because there are different types of solar panels, and each one has pros and cons.
+That’s because there are different types of solar panels, each with pros and cons.

 Two of the most commonly used solar panels are monocrystalline and polycrystalline.
-Both are comprised of crystalline silicone.
+Both are comprised of crystalline silicon.
 So what’s the difference between them and which one is better?
-Below, we’ll give you an overview of each type of solar panel and discuss their pros and cons so you can decide which one is the right choice for your home.
+Below, we’ll give you an overview of each type of solar panel and discuss their pros and cons so you can decide which is the right choice for your home.

 Monocrystalline Solar Panels